Update: ‘Powertrain’ section updated.

-TFLtruck.com reader Jordan spotted a camouflaged pickup in Las Vegas, and it’s allegedly a prototype of the next-gen 2023 Toyota Tacoma.
-The heavy camouflage doesn’t allow the test mule to reveal anything except for two double-slat horizontal grille bars and an amber light below the headlamp.
-However, the unusual extension of the camouflage below the tailgate hints that Toyota could be developing a new rear suspension system for the next-gen Tundra.
+In October 2021, TFLtruck.com reader Jordan spotted a camouflaged pickup in Las Vegas, and it was allegedly a prototype of the next-gen Toyota Tacoma.
+The heavy camouflage didn’t allow the test mule to reveal anything except for two double-slat horizontal grille bars and an amber light below the headlamp.
+However, the unusual extension of the camouflage below the tailgate hinted that Toyota could be hiding a new rear suspension system on the next-gen Tundra.

 Like the Tundra, the Tacoma could adopt a multi-link rear suspension and switch from leaf springs to coil springs.
 Such a change could provide a more comfortable ride, increase straight-line stability, and improve overall handling dynamics.

 Another TFLtruck.com reader sighted a purported 2024 Toyota Tacoma prototype a few weeks later, revealing new information.
 The spy pictures provided a closer look, indicating a new cab configuration in the making.
 The current model is available in Access Cab 6-ft. bed, Crew Cab 5-ft. bed, and Crew Cab 6-ft. bed versions, but the spied pickup looked like none of them.

 Video Source: YouTube/TFLnow

 On May 7, 2022, YouTube channel TFLnow released another spy video of the 2024 Toyota Tacoma, showing three heavily camouflaged prototypes quite close.
 Like in previous sightings, the 2024 Tacoma was covered in heavy camouflage, leaving almost nothing to be revealed unintentionally.
 However, one change we are certain of after this sighting is that the tailpipe would move to the left side with the lifecycle makeover.